uullll/539_final/README.md

 ## Data
 Datasets are available for download at https://challenge2020.isic-archive.com/.

-## Set up
-First run all in main.ipynb, main will call the fuction from the api in src.
-After running, main will create model like Best_Efficient_net_B6.pt, Best_Restnet101_meta.pt, best.pt.

 ## Environment
 - Python >= 3.8
 - Recommended: conda / venv